 The Nikon Aculon A30 is probably one of the best binoculars for bird watching under £100.
 It’s a good balance of portability with its small lens diameter, and power with its magnification.

-10x magnification is great for viewing much further out.
-Fortunately, it’s also paired with a decent field of view, which still makes the A30 a good, if not fantastic, pair for bird watching.
+10x magnification is great for viewing much further away, and it’s also paired with a decent field of view, which still makes the A30 a good, if not fantastic, pair for bird watching.

 Focusing is done with a single focusing ring.
 It’s firm and stable enough to give precise control, while not having too much resistance that it’s hard to turn.

 The build quality of the A30 is great, and it certainly does feel durable despite being lightweight.
-The pair is also ergonomic, and has a good fit when held with the hands.
-And the design is also sleek and unassuming, if you don’t want to be caught holding a pair of bulky binoculars from the 80s.
+This pair is also ergonomic, and has a good fit when held with the hands.
+The design is also sleek and unassuming, perfect for if you don’t want to be caught holding a pair of bulky binoculars from the 80s.

 The only minor thing with the A30 is the lack of lens cap for the objective lens.
 Other than that, though, this one of the best budget binoculars for both casual and veteran birders alike.